Understanding 3D prints through touch

 3D printed train station with overpass and areas under roofs

-Picture courtesy of Braille House and Cross River Rail
+A large 3D model with lots of detail to explore.
+Picture courtesy of Braille House and Cross River Rail.